 How to Sleep Better When It’s Hot Out

 “If you have air conditioning, the most obvious solution to beat the heat when you’re trying to sleep is to turn it down,” Dr. Kent Smith, founding director of Sleep Dallas and President of the American Sleep and Breathing Academy, told Mattress Clarity via email.
-Smith says you may want to adjust the A/C to as low as 60 degrees.
+Smith says individuals may want to adjust the A/C to as low as 60 degrees.

-If A/C isn’t an option, then Smith recommends other strategies for keeping your room as cool as possible.
+If A/C isn’t an option, then Smith recommends other strategies for keeping the room as cool as possible.
 “Hanging blackout curtains and a ceiling fan, or investing in a few box fans, can help lower the temperature in your bedroom to a comfortable temperature,” he says.

-Switch up your sleeping space.
+Switch up the sleeping space.